damast93/fun/README.md

     \x y . function-body

-is the same as the double-lambda
+is via currying the same as the double-lambda

     \x . \y . function-body